SublimeText/UnitTesting/README.md

       - uses: codecov/codecov-action@v2
 ```

-Remarks: actions are released in the branch `v1`.
-Any bug fixes will also be pushed to the same branch later unless there
+Remarks: actions are released in the branch [`v1`](https://github.com/SublimeText/UnitTesting/tree/v1).
+Any minor changes will be pushed to the same branch unless there
 are breaking changes.

 ## Testing syntax_test files